Workshops and Learning

 11am-1pm

-Thursday 27th March 2025
+Thursday 18th September 2025

 Venue: Twickenham Green

-Tuesday 8th April 2025
+Tuesday 23rd September 2025

 Venue: Twickenham Green

-One-to-One Advice sessions – RUILS Family Matters
+One-to-One Advice sessions – with RUILS Family Matters

 RUILS Family Matters parent support service provide practical support, advice and information to families with children with disabilities and/or additional needs who are feeling under pressure or who are experiencing difficulties.
 These sessions will provide the opportunity for parent carers to attend a one-to-one advice session with a Family Matters advisor.
 Each appointment will be 50 minutes long.